JeffreyRobertLynch/GlassBox-XAI/README.md

 ### Variant Models

-All three models use the **same core architecture**, but were trained and fine-tuned with **different loss functions** (Dice, Tversky, Weighted Hybrid, etc.) to optimize for distinct clinical and deployment goals:
+All three GlassBox XAI models use the **same core architecture**, but were trained and fine-tuned with **different loss functions** (Dice, Tversky, Weighted Hybrid, etc.) to optimize for distinct clinical and deployment goals:

 - **Model 1 – Dice-Optimized:** Prioritizes high overall segmentation accuracy and maximization of the Dice Score.
 - **Model 2 – Balance-Optimized:** Seeks an even trade-off between false positives and false negatives.